Jumpscale/g8cockpit/app/README.md

 Any number of WSGI server can be added.
 Most of the time it's REST server that generates event based on the request they receive.

 ## How to Start
+Proper configuration is not implemented yet.
+Change the config in the main.py file itself for now.
+Then start all the servers.
 ```
 jspython main.py
 ```